-For those applying to enter Union in fall 2021, we recognize the stress caused by school and test center closures.
-Union will continue our processes in the same manner that we always have, while also being flexible in situations outside of students’ control.
+For those applying for the fall 2022, we recognize the stress caused by continued school and test center closures.
+Union will continue to review our applications in the same holistic manner that we always have, while also being flexible in situations outside of students’ control.

 For Prospective Students